The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 Didn't find your city in the top 20?

-We calculated crime rates for every city in the state that met our population threshold, based on the state’s median population.
-See how the remaining cities ranked in the list below.
+We calculated crime rates for every city in the state that met our population threshold, based on the state’s median population as calculated using FBI data.
+To request a report of the remaining cities in your state, sign up for our email newsletter (we make it easy in a quick form below!) or email firstname.lastname@example.org with the subject line: Safest Cities Full Report.

 Find the safest cities in each state